an-thony350/multithread-chat-app/README.md

 *Security*
 - Add username authentication or password protection.
-- Encrypt traffic using TLS or encryption at the application level.
 - Restrict admin commands via authentication rather than by port number.

 *Features*